AlaaLab/WebCP/README.md

 ## Known Bugs

-1. May need to modify code for cpu if your machine doesn't support GPU acceleration (cuda).
-In particular, may need to download specific torch version from website (i.e. 1.13.1+cu117)
+1. May need to modify code for cpu if your machine doesn't support GPU acceleration via CUDA

 ## Credits

 1. The selenium-based data mining procedure in our library (all files in ./image_caption_scraper) were forked from the following repository and subsequently modified: https://github.com/alishibli97/image-caption-scraper.
 We thank the author for creating such a convenient open-source data mining library.
+2. All models including CLIP and BERT variants are sourced from HuggingFace model hub via their transformers library.